 September 25-27, 2015

 George Mason University School of Law, Arlington, VA

 TPRC is an annual conference on communication, information, and Internet policy that convenes international and interdisciplinary researchers and policymakers from academia, industry, government, and nonprofit organizations.
 Its purpose is to present original research relevant to policy making, share information about areas where research is needed, and engage in discussion on current policy issues.

-TPRC Sponsorship - over two dozen industry, academic, non-profit, foundation, and member-based organizations have partnered with TPRC as sponsors of the 2014 conference.
+TPRC Sponsorship - over two dozen industry, academic, non-profit, foundation, and member-based organizations have partnered with TPRC as sponsors of past conferences.
 Through active participation and financial support, sponsors play a key role in supporting the mission of TPRC and fostering quality research in communication, information and Internet policy.